-The salary schedules for each job classification in the Rocklin Firefighter's Union Local 3847 bargaining unit are set forth in Addendums A and B of this Agreement.
+The salary schedules for each job classification in the Rocklin Firefighter's Union Local 3847 bargaining unit are set forth in the Base Salary Step Schedule of this Agreement.
 It is understood that implementation of any salary increase may vary slightly due to the impact of rounding.